MikeKovarik/rage-edit/README.md

 - `[name]` of the value to create or modify.
 Optional.
 To modify the key's default value (empty string) use `''`.
 - `[data]` to store in the value entry.
 Optional.
 - `[type]` of the stored `data`.
 Optional.
 It is inferred from the `data` if this parameter is omitted.
+- `[options]` is object that allows to set 32/64 bit mode.
+Optional.

 |JS type|Registry type|
 |-|-|